What is a Good Credit Score

 • Applying for lots of credit will bring your score down.
 Lenders may interpret your applying for lots of credit as a sign that you are experiencing financial difficulties.

 All of these factors determine your credit score.
 Points are awarded or deducted for each factor.
-A score of 720 out of a possible 850 is considered a good credit score.
-The best interest rates are afforded to consumers with credit scores of 750 and above.
+A score of 720 is a good goal to set if you are rebuilding your credit.